dnacenta/form-validator/README.md

-#Form Validation for AngularJS
+# Form Validation for AngularJS
-# form-validation